 - Mayer Brown is pleased to announce that we have been shortlisted for GlobalCapital's 2021 Americas Derivatives Awards in the "Americas Law Firm of the Year-Overall", "US Law Firm of the Year-Regulatory", and "US Law Firm of the Year-Transactions" categories.
-We were named the European Law Firm of the Year-Transactions and US Law Firm of the Year-Transactions by GlobalCapital in 2020. - Mayer Brown named a finalist in the "Finance unlocking capital" category in Financial Times' 2020 "North America Innovative Lawyers" report December 10, 2020

-The Mayer Brown Structured Finance Practice was recognized as a finalist in the Financial Times' "Finance - unlocking capital" category for representation on the \$6.8bn financing plan through United Airlines' loyalty program, MileagePlus, to help the airline increase revenue.

-Mayer Brown named a Law360 2020 "Structured Finance Practice Group of the Year" - December 21, 2020

-Mayer Brown was named a Law360 2020 "Structured Finance Practice Group of the Year," honoring the major deals that resonated throughout the legal industry throughout the year, including our groundbreaking transaction involving United Airlines and the financing of their frequent flyer program, MileagePlus.
+We were named the European Law Firm of the Year-Transactions and US Law Firm of the Year-Transactions by GlobalCapital in 2020. - Mayer Brown named a finalist in the "Finance unlocking capital" category in Financial Times' 2020 "North America Innovative Lawyers" report December 10, 2020 - The Mayer Brown Structured Finance Practice was recognized as a finalist in the Financial Times' "Finance unlocking capital" category for representation on the \$6.8bn financing plan through United Airlines' loyalty program, MileagePlus, to help the airline increase revenue. - Mayer Brown named a Law360 2020 "Structured Finance Practice Group of the Year" December 21, 2020 - Mayer Brown was named a Law360 2020 "Structured Finance Practice Group of the Year," honoring the major deals that resonated throughout the legal industry throughout the year, including our groundbreaking transaction involving United Airlines and the financing of their frequent flyer program, MileagePlus.

-- Mayer Brown ranked in Asset Backed Alert's "Law Firm" 2020 rankings, including #1 in "Top issuer counsel for US ABS/MBS" list on January 15, 2021 Mayer Brown was ranked in Asset Backed Alert's "Law Firm" 2020 rankings as #1 in "Top Issuer Counsel for US Asset- and Mortgage-Backed Securitizations" for the fifth consecutive year.
-The #1 spot holds with our highest number of deals stands at 85, while the #2 firm comes in at 56. - Jennifer Keating and Anna Pinedo named "Top 20 Women in Dealmaking" by The Deal on January 26, 2021, Mayer Brown partners Jennifer Keating and Anna Pinedo were named in The Deal's "Top 20 Women in Dealmaking" for 2020.
+- Jennifer Keating and Anna Pinedo named "Top 20 Women in Dealmaking" by The Deal on January 26, 2021, Mayer Brown partners Jennifer Keating and Anna Pinedo were named in The Deal's "Top 20 Women in Dealmaking" for 2020.
 The list identifies U.S.-based women who have displayed excellence in their respective legal field, have shown the ability to navigate complex transactions, and who maintain strong client relationships and/or lead in and out of the boardroom.
 The list recognizes these women as doing great things in the world of dealmaking, as well as in mentorship, advancing gender diversity and thought leadership. - Ryan Castillo named a IFLR 2020 "Rising Star Americas" honoree in "Capital Markets" category on January 28, 2021 Mayer Brown partner Ryan Castillo was named by IFLR a "Rising Star Americas" honoree in the "Capital Markets" category for 2020.
 The list recognizes future legal leaders.